willwang-x/workflow/cornerstone/break/meditate/headspace/headspace-courses.md

 * **Hop to it**: See life through the eyes of a baby [kangaroo](https://www.wikiwand.com/en/Kangaroo)
 * Welcome to the world: [Sea Otters](https://www.wikiwand.com/en/Sea_otter)
 * Full speed ahead: [Cheetahs](https://www.wikiwand.com/en/Cheetah)
+* Welcome to the jungle: Experience a whole new world through the yes of a baby [orangutan](https://www.wikiwand.com/en/Orangutan).
+When it comes to meditation, every day is the first day.
+Each new moment, the first moment.

 ## The wake up - Friday